 What a beautiful feeling.
 There’s so many wonderful memories writing the songs and making that record and the unexpected.
 No one could have predicted where that album went and where it is.
 That was such a beautiful surprise and it just changed my career trajectory forever because it was so global.
 There was never any going back, in a good way, which was fabulous.
 So no, I’ll never get tired of hearing that!
 Whoever beats it, it will be hats off, because it’s not easy to get there.

-With record sales declining because of streaming, it’s likely to be a record that will never be beaten.
+With record sales declining because of streaming, it’s likely that it’s a record that will never be beaten.

 Right?
 Maybe they’ll reconfigure how they do things, but if someone does beat that, then it would be a big hats off.
 It’s so hard to get to that level as an artist.
 Anyone that gets there or got there earned it, with a lot of blood, sweat and tears.